FirstLegoLeague/displaySystem/readme.md

 - `show()`: show the time
 - `hide()`: hide the time
 - `set(timestamp)`: sets the time (and ticks along).
 Pass in a unix timestamp.
 Eg `set('2015-02-07T13:00')` or `set(1423314000000)`

+### list

+Shows a list of things, for examples, rankings or schedules

+Configuration options:

+- `visible`: initial visibility
+- `header`: header of the list
+- `data`: data of the list, an array of arrays of strings

+Exposed api:

+- `show()`: show the list
+- `hide()`: hide the list
+- `set(pasteFromExcel,header)`: set the list, paste data from excel and add an optional header.

 ### lowThird